pulumi/pulumi-hugo/themes/default/content/docs/pulumi-cloud/webhooks.md

 <div class="btn btn-secondary"><a target="_blank" href="https://api.slack.com/apps?new_app=1&manifest_yaml=display_information%3A%0A%20%20name%3A%20pulumi-slack-notifications%0A%20%20description%3A%20Funnel%20Pulumi%20webhooks%20to%20Slack%0A%20%20background_color%3A%20%22%238a3391%22%0Afeatures%3A%0A%20%20bot_user%3A%0A%20%20%20%20display_name%3A%20pulumi-slack-notifications%0A%20%20%20%20always_online%3A%20false%0Aoauth_config%3A%0A%20%20scopes%3A%0A%20%20%20%20bot%3A%0A%20%20%20%20%20%20-%20incoming-webhook%0Asettings%3A%0A%20%20org_deploy_enabled%3A%20false%0A%20%20socket_mode_enabled%3A%20false%0A%20%20token_rotation_enabled%3A%20false" class="tile h-full">Create a Slack app from manifest</a></div>

 ### Generic JSON Webhooks

+When using generic JSON webhooks, Pulumi will send an HTTP `POST` request to all registered webhooks.
+The webhook can then be used to emit a notification, start running integration tests, or even update additional stacks.

 {{% notes "info" %}}
 If a secret is provided, webhook deliveries will contain a signature in the HTTP request header that can be used